-8.42 Ipswich has a rich and varied heritage of built, historical and natural assets, including more square miles of park per thousand population than anywhere else in the UK.
+- 8.42 Ipswich has a rich and varied heritage of built, historical and natural assets, including more square miles of park per thousand population than anywhere else in the UK.
 The Borough contains:

 - Over 600 listed buildings and structures;

-- 14 conservation areas;
+- 14 15 conservation areas;

 - A Ramsar Site and Special Protection Area for Birds (part of the Stour and Orwell Estuaries site);

 - 4 Sites of Special Scientific Interest three for wildlife and one for geology;

-- 1920 County Wildlife Sites;
+- 20 County Wildlife Sites;

 - 10 scheduled monuments;

 - 3 County Geodiversity Sites

 - 2 Regionally Important Geological Sites

-- An ancient woodland;
+- An ancient woodland:

-- An area of archaeological importance for its Anglo-Saxon remains in central Ipswich remains of all periods in the historic core, particularly Anglo-Saxon deposits; and
+- An area of archaeological importance for remains of all periods in the historic core, particularly Anglo-Saxon deposits; and

 - 3 registered parks and gardens and 518 hectares of parks and open spaces.